SelahattinNazli/New-York-City-Taxicab-Analysis/README.md

 ## Project Structure

 - **data/**: Contains the raw data files in `.csv` or `.parquet` format.
-- **notebooks/**: Jupyter notebooks used for data analysis and model development.
+- **notebooks/**: Google Colab notebooks used for data analysis and model development.
 - **models/**: Saved machine learning models.
 - **src/**: Source code for data preprocessing, model training, and evaluation.
 - **README.md**: Project description and details.